-As mentioned above, data scientists spend 80% cleaning data, pulling lists, de-duping data, and merging contacts — and only 20% of their doing higher level work that they were hired to do: helping the business solve a challenge and make decisions that impact the bottom line.
+As mentioned, data scientists spend 80% cleaning data, pulling lists, de-duping data, and merging contacts — and only 20% of their doing higher level work that they were hired to do: helping the business solve a challenge and make decisions that impact the bottom line.

-Through AI Workbench, data scientists can pull data from a single, unified, customer database.
+With AI Workbench, data scientists can pull data from a single, unified customer database.

 Being built on a profile database, customer data is persistent, and profiles update in real time at an individual level.
 Data scientists can import their own models or tune pre-existing models in BlueConic by selecting the specific profile properties (i.e. customer attributes) they want to use or pull in data via an API.

 For instance, a data scientist could hypothesize which customer attributes influence a customer’s risk for churn, then pull those attributes into a model.

 Relying on a CDP as a data source allows them to look at a broader range of attributes that update in real-time which makes the model smarter.

 Getting models into production with ease